Farmland, Indiana

 Farmland is a town in Monroe Township, Randolph County, in the U.S. state of Indiana.
-The population was 1,333 at the 2010 census.
+The population was 1,270 at the 2020 census.

 History

+The Randolph County location has rolling hills, glacial features, and the Cabin Creek Raised Bog.
 Farmland was platted in 1852 when the railroad was extended to that point.
-The town most likely was so named on account of their fertile soil.
+The town most likely was so named on account of its fertile soil.
 A post office has been in operation at Farmland since 1853.
 Farmland was incorporated as a town in 1867.

 The Farmland Downtown Historic District was listed on the National Register of Historic Places in 1994.

 A sign posted by the state highway department welcomes people to Farmland and notes that it is "The Home of Ansel Toney, The Kite Man".